TOLEDO, Ohio (WTVG) - A Lucas County grand jury indicted four suspects on charges stemming from the November 2017 murder of Dakoda Rogers.

 "Nobody will ever understand, but I know there's other families in the Toledo area that have lost a lot of people to gun violence and it's not right.
 If anyone knows anything please.
 Someone please speak up.
 Someone please say something," said Kelsey Rogers.

-Detectives have not made any arrests in the case.
 The family has set up a memorial fund at PNC bank in the name of Dakoda Rogers for funeral expenses.
 You can also contact Castillo Funeral home on Tremainsville to donate.